-Unlike and getty, login did not require a great deal of modification.
+Unlike our and getty, login did not require a great deal of modification.
 The only required change was that it should write to /etc/utmp and /etc/wtmp in the new format.
 This change was minor.
-At the time this change was made, a change visible to the user was also made: the ability to add to the user the change was made, a change was added as a convenience.
-It allows the user to modify the behaver i of his or her profile by having environmental variables set which the profile script knows about
+At the time this change was made, a change visible to the user was also made: the ability to add to the user this change was added as a convenience.
+It allows the user to modify the behavior of his or her profile by having environmental variables set which the profile script knows about